Chen Tang

 How do you embrace changes that are challenging?

 I try my best to lean into it.
 I’m a big believer in letting myself feel; however, I feel in the moment--to not make it right or wrong.
 Like, if being cooped up during the quarantine pisses me off that day, I just let myself be okay with being really pissed off.
-And that way it’ll pass, instead of holding onto those feelings.
+And that way, it’ll pass, instead of holding onto those feelings.
 I used to beat myself up so much and feel guilty about thinking I shouldn’t be feeling a certain way.
 I think we need to be a lot kinder to ourselves.
 And in my experience, leaning into these uncomfortable experiences often gave me a different perspective.
-It’s often allowed me to understand and have more empathy for other people going through similar experiences.
+It’s usually allowed me to understand and have more empathy for other people going through similar experiences.
 And I think that’s a gift that can bring us closer together.

 What can we (as viewers) look forward to in the upcoming year?